Shikaga/PitchBlackAnalysis/index.md

 With all the things that he has done throughout the film, we never forget, that at the centre of everything, Riddick is a survivor.
 He has his own, perhaps selfish, code, that states that he is going to survive, no matter what he has to do to do it.

-And the fact is, he never apologises for that fact, and the audience can't help but respect that.
+And the fact that he never apologises for that, provides him with the thinest of "moral codes", and the audience can't help but respect that.
 He tells Johns that he will come to regret not "ghosting", Riddick when he had the chance.
 And when Fry asks him to help him, he unapologetically states that "You don't know anything about me.
 I will leave you here".

 There is one thing that we can't stand, and that is betrayal.
 By being upfront and honest throughout about his villainy, we simply accept his actions.
-In a sense, the survivors bring it on themselves.
-He warned them that he would betray them, and still they let him live, because they needed to.
-Riddick is blameless for his actions.
+No matter how heinous a character might be, if they live by a code, we can forgive them.
+And so, in a sense, the survivors bring it on themselves.
+He warned them that he would betray them, and still they let him live and so Riddick is blameless for his actions.

 The slipping mask
 -----------------

 So, Riddick is a villain, a ruthless killer, who cares only about his own survival.
 A stone cold badass, who leaves no one in doubt of who is in charge.

 Not quite.
-While a cursory glance of Riddick's character in may lead you to this conclusion, but it is more complicated than that.
+While a cursory glance of Riddick's character in may lead you to this conclusion it is a lot more complicated than that.

-For one thing, while Riddick tries at all times to play the part of a merciless convict, he is patently not, at least not in *Pitch Black*.
+For one thing, while Riddick tries at all times to play the part of a merciless convict, he is not, at least not in *Pitch Black*.

 Throughout the film, this mask slips, showing the weak, self doubting character beneath.
 While he tries not to let other see him in these moments of weaknesses, he doesn't always succeed, and the audience can tell.